GinnyQian/Group28/System Implementation.md

    document.body.appendChild(renderer.domElement); // insert to dom
    ```

-2. 星球数据设置

-3. Add planets object to scene星球导入到场景
+2. Create planets object

-   In this part, we need to create planets and add them to scene, because wo have 10  planets to implement so we write a functin to simplify that:
+   In this part, we need to create mesh as planets and add them to scene, because wo have 10  planets to implement so we write a functin to simplify that:

    ```javascript
    function createSphereMesh(R, URL) { // planet radius and URL of its picture